fernkit/fern-docs/public/content/widgets/text.md

 **Common TTF Problems:**

 1. **Font file not found**:
-   - Check the exact file path exists
+   - Check the exact file path exists in the root of project
    - Verify file permissions are readable
    - Install required font packages on your system